-House Democrats unveil Trump impeachment charges; White House sets sights on Senate trial
+Trump is fourth U.S. president to face impeachment as Democrats unveil charges

-WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives announced formal impeachment charges against President Donald Trump on Tuesday, a historic move that set the stage for a divisive trial in the Republican-led Senate ahead of the 2020 elections.
+WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives announced impeachment charges against President Donald Trump on Tuesday, making him the fourth president in U.S. history to face a formal effort to remove him from office.

+The Democratic-controlled House is almost certain to vote to impeach the president as soon as next week, setting up a trial in the Republican-controlled Senate early next year, shortly before the presidential election kicks off with primaries in Iowa and New Hampshire.

+The effort to force Trump out of the White House faces long odds of success.
+At least 20 Senate Republicans would have to vote to remove him from office, and none so far have indicated they are considering such a move.

-The two formal charges, or articles of impeachment, accuse Trump of “betraying” the country by abusing power in an effort to pressure Ukraine to probe a political rival and then obstructing Congress’ investigation into the scandal.
+The two formal charges, abuse of power and obstruction of Congress, accuse Trump of “betraying” the country by abusing power in an effort to pressure Ukraine to probe a political rival and then obstructing Congress’ investigation into the scandal.

-The Democratic-controlled House is almost certain to vote to impeach the president.
-It could take up the matter next week.
-A trial would then be held in the Senate, likely in January.
-No Republican in either the House or Senate has come out in favor of Trump’s removal from office.

-House Judiciary Committee Chairman Jerrold Nadler told reporters that Democrats had to take action because Trump had endangered the U.S. Constitution, undermined the integrity of the 2020 election and jeopardized national security.
+House Judiciary Committee Chairman Jerrold Nadler told reporters that Democrats had to take action because Trump had endangered the U.S. Constitution, jeopardized national security and undermined the integrity of the 2020 election.

-“No one, not even the president, is above the law,” Nadler said at a news conference to announce the formal impeachment charges.
-He was joined by House Speaker Nancy Pelosi and other Democratic leaders involved in the impeachment probe.
+“No one, not even the president, is above the law,” Nadler said at a news conference.
+His panel is expected to approve the charges as soon as Wednesday ahead of the full House vote.

-“Our elections are a cornerstone of democracy. ...
-The integrity of our next election is at risk from a president who has already sought foreign interference in the 2016 and 2020 elections,” Nadler said.

-The White House, which has refused to participate in the hearings in the House because it says the process is unfair, accused Democrats of engaging in a “baseless and partisan” attempt to undo the results of the 2016 election.
+White House spokeswoman Stephanie Grisham accused Democrats of engaging in a “baseless and partisan” attempt to undo his surprise victory in the 2016 election.

-“The President will address these false charges in the Senate and expects to be fully exonerated, because he did nothing wrong,” White House spokeswoman Stephanie Grisham said in a statement.
-In an interview with Fox News, Grisham, asked whether Trump would testify, said she did not know.

-After the articles of impeachment were announced, Trump tweeted “WITCH HUNT!”
-Earlier, he attacked the impeachment effort, tweeting that to impeach a president when the country has such a strong economy “and most importantly, who has done NOTHING wrong, is sheer Political Madness!”

 He is the fourth U.S. president to face impeachment.